tegola-hubs/tegola-hubs.github.com/allanton/index.md

 other communities had organised their finances.
 In particular she modified the "users agreement" form from [Hebnet] to define the roles and responsibilities of Allanton Rural Broadband (as the organisation is called) and its participants.
-There is also an agreement with Coltness Memorial Church.
+Anne also drew up an agreement with Coltness Memorial Church.

 During the trial period of the installation [HUBS] lent the community some wireless equipment.
-This was important while we were experimenting with various configurations; it also meant that no-one in the community was out of pocket in the initial phases.
+This was important while we were experimenting with various configurations; it also meant that no-one in the community was greatly out of pocket in the initial phases.
 The project has otherwise been entirely self-funded.
-Each participant contributes £40 to cover the installation at the church and £10 per month to cover the cost of the Virgin connection and electricity use at the Church.
+Each participant contributes £40 to cover the installation at the church and £10 per month to cover the cost of the Virgin connection, manitenance and electricity use at the Church.
 Participants are responsible for the costs and installation of the home equipment which is estimated to be between £100 and £140.

 Lessons learned and the future
 ------------------------------
-Allanton is a great demonstration that small communities can "go it alone" with a small amount of technical help.
+Allanton Rural Broadband is a great demonstration that small communities can "go it alone" with a small amount of technical help.
 Provided there are a few people like Anne and Hew who are prepared to give their time to the project, no heavyweight organisational structures or government